waozixyz/kryon/docs/krb_source_spec.md

     *   Files use the `.krb` extension.
     *   Optimized for parsing and rendering on resource-constrained systems.

 3.  **Kryon Compiler (`kryonc`)**:
     *   Translates `.kry` source files into `.krb` binary files.
-    *   Resolves source-level abstractions (like `Define`d components and their custom properties specified in `.kry`) into the standard elements and properties defined in this KRB specification.

-**Runtime Expectation:** Runtimes parsing `.krb` files primarily need to understand the standard elements and properties defined in this specification.
-While KRB v0.3 allows encoding custom types and properties, runtimes are not required to understand arbitrary custom data to be considered compliant with the base specification.
+    *   Expands `.kry` `Define` component usage into standard KRB elements.
+    *   Maps standard `.kry` properties to standard KRB properties.
+    *   **Crucially, encodes component-specific properties (like `position` from a `TabBar`) declared in `.kry` `Properties` blocks into the KRB `Custom Properties` section for later interpretation.**

+**Runtime Expectation:** Runtimes parsing `.krb` files must understand the standard elements and properties defined here.
+KRB v0.3 introduces an optional **Custom Properties** section within Element Blocks.
+This allows compilers to embed application-specific key-value data (like `position="bottom"` originating from a custom `.kry` component like `<TabBar>`) directly into the KRB. **Crucially, the interpretation and handling of these Custom Properties is the responsibility of the specific runtime environment.** Standard runtimes might ignore custom properties they don't recognize.
+Compiler expansion (`Define` in `.kry`) that resolves components entirely into standard elements *without* relying on runtime interpretation of custom properties remains the recommended approach for maximum portability, but this Custom Properties mechanism enables runtime-specific handling when required.

 ## Design Goals
 *   **Universal Compatibility**: Works across diverse computing environments, including 8-bit systems.